Rembrant777/Parallel-Computing-Assignments/distributed_testing_topic/prbabilitic_concurrency_testing_for_weak_memory/readnots.md

 There is a little different in C/C++'s Concurrency in C11.
 (Trying to understand the C/C++'s Memory strategy by refering to the Java's inner defined Atomic Variables like AtomicInteger ...).

+### Probabilistic Concurrency Testing (PCT)

+A randomized concurrency testing algorithm designed for SC(sequence-consistency) programs.
+It provides strong theoretical guarantees on the probability of detecting concurrency buts.

+Given bug depth d, PCT randomly generates a test execution that encodes a particular ordering of events with d scheduling constraints.

+### Native Random Concurrency Testing
+A native random concurrency testing algorithm chooses the next event to schedule from the set of all enabled events at each scheduling choice.

+Such an algorithm detects the violation in the example with a probability of only 1/2^k where the k is the number of scheduling choices.
+To detect it, it must choose the event in the first thread among the 2 enabled events for all k scheduling choices in the execution.

+### Difference between PCT and Native Random Concurrency Testing
+PCT differs from native random testing by sampling an execution from the set of executions with d ordering constraints.

+It guarantees a lower bound on the probability of detecting a bug by a test execution with a probability of at least 1/(t*k^(d-1)) where the t is the number of threads, and the k is the numver of program events.
+And the d is the bug depth.

+### What's PCT algorithm relies on?
+The PCT algorithm relies on the ordering constraints and the interleaving semantics of sequential consistency.

+More specially, it relies on the notion of bug depth that is defined as the minimum number of scheduling constraints that are sufficient to find the bug.